Irminsul – Mysterious Sacred Symbol Of The Saxons – Is It Linked To Yggdrasil And God Odin?

 Irminsul received its name from the Germanic god Irmin, which means “great, strong, tall.”
 Many scholars doubt the existence of the Saxon God Irmin and say there is no evidence supporting the theory a god with that name ever existed.

-The lack of literary, linguistic, and onomastic sources mentioning Irmin makes the Saxon god very difficult to trace.
-On the other hand, why would Saxons name their sacred site Irmin if they had no knowledge of a god with that name?
+The lack of literary, linguistic, and onomastic sources mentioning Irmin makes the Saxon god difficult to trace.
+On the other hand, why would Saxons name their sacred site Irmin if they did not know a god with that name?

-Our understanding and knowledge of Irminsul and the god Irmin are extremely limited.
+Our understanding and knowledge of Irminsul and the god Irmin are minimal.
 Could the answer to our questions be found in Norse mythology?

 Irminsul - Mysterious Sacred Symbol Of The Saxons - Is It Linked To Yggdrasil And God Odin?